 - How distracted your parrot is.
 If there are stressful things in its environment, like noise from construction work, the parrot might be slower to learn.

 - The kinds of rewards you’ll offer.
-It’s important to have a few different food treats to reward the bird with.
+Have different food treats to reward your parrot.